 The city of Tustin is a diverse and dynamic community with a vast collection of business and recreation opportunities for residents and visitors.
 Tustin is the home of the former Marine Corps Air Station and the still-standing Tustin Hangars, two of the largest wooden structures that were built in 1942 and named one of the Historic Engineering Landmarks of the 20th century.
-Tustin was chosen by Forbes Magazine as one of the top 25 cities to live well in America in 2009.
+Tustin was chosen by Forbes Magazine as one of the Top 25 Cities to Live Well in America in 2009.
 And with the close proximity to major transportation routes and nearby cities with large business centers, residents commuting from Tustin often have shorter than average commutes compared to other Orange County cities.
+The City of Tustin profile includes city history and information for residential services, shopping, dining, and points of interest throughout the city.

 |City of Tustin, California|